Poon Hill Trek 5 Days at a glance

 Why Choose the Poon Hill Trek 5 Days?

 If you are short on time but want to experience the breathtaking beauty of the Himalayas, lush green forests, and authentic mountain culture, the Poon Hill Trek 5 Days is the perfect choice.
-This trek, also known as the Ghorepani Poon Hill Trek, is located in Nepal’s Annapurna region and offers stunning sunrise views over the Annapurna and Dhaulagiri ranges without the challenges of extreme high altitude.
+This trek, also known as the Ghorepani Poon Hill Trek, is located in Nepal’s Annapurna region and offers clear sunrise views of the Annapurna and Dhaulagiri ranges without high altitude trekking.

 As one of the shortest and most accessible treks in Nepal, the Poon Hill Trek 5 Days is ideal for beginners, families, and travelers who want to experience the essence of Nepal in just a few days.
 The trek usually starts from Hile, which is about an hour’s drive from Pokhara, and takes you through vibrant landscapes, charming villages, and dense rhododendron forests.